moaylesbury/michaelaylesbury.github.io/group-projects.md

 We created a custom song lyric search engine.
 Our website serves as an intuitive GUI allowing the user to perform boolean, phrase, proximity, and ranked lyrics queries in English and Spanish, all whilst filtering by artist, album, and mood.

 I was responsible for finding appropriate lyric websites for both English and Spanish lyrics.
 I then created the web crawler structure in Python.
 I took this structure and fully developed the Spanish scraper, as well as a controller acting as an entry point to run both scrapers.
 All lyrics were stored in a database for analysis, and unique word frequencies were analysed.
+The most frequent words were identified as stop words.
 My contributions and a specification of the system can be found [here](https://nbviewer.org/github/moaylesbury/ED-Report/blob/main/ttds_group20.pdf).

 ## Machine Learning Project
 <em>Role: Researcher and writer</em>